-The unit cost for road maintenance and upgrade is R 500.00/m and for implementation of an additional road lane is R 1500.00/m.
+The capital cost is divided into roadways, non-motorised transport, facilities (stops, stations, depot etc.) and compensation of existing operators.
+In previous sections the IPTN network and envisage facilities required was presented.
+The unit cost for road maintenance and upgrade is R 500.00/m2 and for implementation of an additional road lane is R 1500.00/m2.
 The total cost without considering apportionment to other departments of the city or road authorities is presented in Table 15-13.
-The detail calculation and the cost thereof is presented in Section 14.